google/trillian/docs/claimantmodel/Book.md

 ## Introduction

+Transparency logs form the foundation of a number of security architectures.
+Ranging from securing TLS, securing the software supply chain, usage of signing keys, etc., tlogs are becoming more prevalant.
+Each deployment of tlogs is different, but when looked at from a certain perspective, they can be understood through a common language.
+The Claimant Model is the first language designed to communicate about the commonalities all these tlogs share.

+The inspiration is [Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)), which describes a whole family of situations that solve
+_consensus_ in an unreliable network.
+The Claimant Model is similar, and describes a whole family of situations that solve _discovery_ in an ecosystem where trust can't be relied on.

+The discoverability property is desirable whenever a situation arises where:
+ 1. An end-user needs to rely on information provided by a third party
+ 2. This information is verifiable (aka _falsifiable_)
+ 3. The end-user cannot verify the information themselves

+An ecosystem that has discoverability ensures that any information that is relied upon will ultimately be verified by someone with the ability to do so.
+Discoverability is commonly achieved by ensuring that information is first committed to by a tlog, which work as a [verifiable transport layer](https://transparency.dev/articles/logs-a-verifiable-transport-layer/).
+For a modern implementation of a tlog, we recommend [Tessera](https://github.com/transparency-dev/tessera).

+### Why this documentation?

 The Claimant Model is very concisely introduced in the [Core Model](./CoreModel.md).
 While this concise documentation works well as a refresher for those that already understand the model, it has empirically proved to be a tough introduction to those new to the domain.